 I’m babysitting my daughters Hedgehog.
 It’s very cute and I want to love it but it’s difficult because every time I pick it up it rolls into stickery ball of prickles.
 Clearly it thinks I’m scary, and while I’ve never seen myself in this light, I’m not offended since the hedgehog is afraid of everyone and everything.
 It’s too bad, because it actually has a pretty good gig.

 It has a fun cage with lots of amenities.

 The problem is this sleeping bag.
-See the green fuzzy blanket type thing?
-That’s where it sleeps and also spends 99 percent of it’s time.
-Now I understand, the world is a crazy place and we often feel like tiny insignificant bugs easily crushed by the swatter of life.
-It can be tempting to stay in bed with the covers over our heads, but when we do, we miss out on a lot of fun.
-Hedgehog could be playing on it’s wheel, or running up and down it’s ladder.
-It could be eating some of it’s fun treats – dehydrated cricket or mealworm anyone?
+See the green fuzzy blanket thing?
+That’s where it sleeps and also spends 99 percent of its time.
+Now I understand, the world is a crazy place.
+We often feel like tiny insignificant bugs easily crushed by the swatter of life and it can be tempting to stay in bed with the covers over our heads.
+But when we do, we miss out on a lot of fun.
+Hedgehog could be playing on its wheel or running up and down its ramp.
+It could be eating some of its fun treats – dehydrated cricket or mealworm anyone?

-But instead it hides in it’s bag, under a towel, inside a drink cup, anywhere it can get away and pretend to be alone.
+But instead, it hides in its bag or under a towel, or inside a drink cup, anywhere it can get away and pretend to be alone.